 In addition, Member States can also use a range of flexibilities, including credits from Clean Development Mechanism (CDM) projects (see point 5).

 2005 represented the current situation when work began on the economic analysis which underpins the climate and energy package.
 Calculating emission reductions and renewable energy shares for 2020 against 2005 levels therefore gives a transparent and easily understandable picture of the changes needed.

-However, no such national targets can be set at EU level because it cannot be known by how much emissions from sectors covered by the EU ETS will be reduced in each Member State.
-This is because from 2013 there will be a single, EU-wide cap on EU ETS emissions in place of the 27 national caps which existed previously.
+However, national targets cannot be set for total greenhouse gas emissions in 2013-2020 because it cannot be known by how much emissions from sectors covered by the EU ETS will be reduced in each Member State.
+This is because from 2013 there is a single, EU-wide cap on EU ETS emissions in place of the national caps which existed previously.